- Find a Trail

 This 8-foot wide hiking and biking pathway sits on the bank of the Red River in south Bossier, Louisiana.
 The Red River is a tributary of the Mississippi River, and gets its distinct hue from the red soil it has swept away.
 The trail serves to connect Bossier residents to the waterway by providing a low-stress way to travel along it while getting unobstructed views of the water.

-The trail, named for the parkway it parallels, begins on Diamond Jacks Boulevard, and heads south on between the river and the road.
-It passes destinations like Century Link Center multipurpose arena and Walker Place Park, making it valuable for both recreation and commuting.
-The trail concludes at the Red River National Wildlife Refuge boat launch.
+The trail, named for the parkway it parallels, begins on Diamond Jacks Boulevard, and heads south in between the river and the road.
+It passes destinations like Century Link Center multipurpose arena, a local grocery store and Walker Place Park, making it valuable for both recreation and commuting.
+The wide paved portion of the trail concludes by the Red River National Wildlife Refuge boat launch (168 Cullom Dr).
+Starting from the southeast end of the trail, a smooth and straight concrete sidewalk leads to the driveway entrance for Parkway High School.

 There are three major stopping points for this trail: